LouisHurschler/schweizer_jugend_forscht/README.md

 Ensure that the devices can connect to this broker.
 To achieve this, they must be on a shared IP space, such as an open network.
-In environments like HSLU's network, devices might not have access to other devices' IP spaces.
+In environments like HSLU's network, devices might not have access to other devices IP spaces.

-To overcome this, I created a private network using *dnsmasq* as a DNS server and *hostapd* to turn my laptop’s Wi-Fi card into an access point.
+To overcome this, I created a private network using **dnsmasq** as a DNS server and **hostapd** to turn my laptop’s wlan card into an access point.
 This setup allowed external devices to connect (similar to a hotspot but self-managed).

 Additionally, I enabled port forwarding from this private network to HSLU's LAN network to provide internet access.
 This allowed other devices to connect to my laptop for both broker communication and internet access.

-*Note:* This setup was implemented on a Linux laptop.
+**Note:** This setup was implemented using a Linux OS.
 Achieving similar functionality on Windows may be more complex.
 Another option is to use an open network for connectivity.

-If this method fails, you can use the broker and network of the Enflate project by connecting the devices to the WI-Fi of the Enflate box.
+If this method fails, you can use the broker and network of the Enflate project by connecting the devices to the wlan of the Enflate box.
 If you do it like this, do not forget to ask Florian or some other Enflate team member if this is okay and how much internet can be used.